MarMarLwin/currency_converter/README.md

 # currency

-This app will live currency rates
+This app will show live currency rates

 ## Getting Started